Article about responsible dog ownership with large dogs.

 He’s just a big teddy bear

-Sadly, most large-breed owners let their persecution complex get the better of their judgement instead of showing extra diligence in public.
+Sadly, many large-breed owners let their persecution complex get the better of their judgement instead of showing some common courtesy to the public.

 They often complain: “Why are people so ignorant?
-Rottweillers/Pitbulls/German Shepherds/Dobermans/Staffordshire Bull Terriers/Bull Terriers/etc. are not aggressive”.
+Rottweillers/Pitbulls/German Shepherds/etc. are not aggressive”.

 Scaremongering media

-Don’t get me wrong, I also get frustrated by scaremongering in the media, where the more “sensational” breeds (e.g. Staffordshire Bull Terriers, Pit Bulls, and Rottweillers) are drastically over-represented.
+Don’t get me wrong, I also get frustrated by scaremongering, where the “sensational” breeds (e.g. Staffordshire Bull Terriers, Pit Bulls, Rottweillers,…) are hysterically over-represented.

 Muzzled German Shepherd repeatedly attacks my dog while I am walking with my 1-year-old child.